harpeltechnology/daterangepicker/README.md

 ## [Documentation and Live Usage Examples](http://www.daterangepicker.com)

-Additionally, added #[showSingleCalendar] to show single for range selections.
+Additionally, added #[showSingleCalendar] to show single calendar for range selections.

 ## [See It In a Live Application](https://awio.iljmp.com/5/drpdemogh)